Tutorial Lancer

 You might thinking, what we are doing by adding autoload and classmap to the json file?

-directory to autoload, after adding those lines use following command to
+We basically referencing the Model directory to autoload, after adding those lines use following command to dump and autoload your composer.

 1